lino-framework/book/docs/community/index.rst

 =========

 The **Lino community** is powered by :doc:`rumma` as long as there is no :doc:`lsf`.
 All work is published as free software under a BSD license.
+You can meet individual contributors on the :doc:`humans` page.
+You can meet partner organizations on the :doc:`Hosting providers <hosters>` and
+:doc:`Development providers <developers>`
+pages.

 How to contact us: